-Clarence Moses-EL spent 28 years in prison for a rape he didn't commit.
-Another man has confessed to the crime.
+Clarence Moses-EL spent 28 years in prison for a sexual assault he didn't commit.
+Another man confessed to the crime.
 DNA evidence that could have exonerated him was destroyed after being neglected by the Denver District Attorney's office.

-Clarence is set to be retried for a sexual assault committed in 1987 after winning release last December based on new evidence--including another man's confession to the crime.
+Clarence was released last December, because he is clearly innocent, but Denver District Attorney Mitch Morrissey is dragging him back in to court anyway.
 The retrial is set to begin on November 7th, one day before the election, at a time when hardly anyone will be paying attention.
 Denver District Attorney Mitch Morrissey is determined to find Clarence guilty despite all the facts saying otherwise.